grame-cncm/faustdoc/src/tutorials/julia.md

 ### Generating a minimal working Julia file

-The *Platform = julia* and *Architecture = julia* export options allow to generate a self-contained file using the `minimal.jl`architecture.
-It can simply by started with the following command:
+The *Platform = julia* and *Architecture = julia* export options allow to generate a self-contained file using the `minimal.jl`architecture, to be by started with the following command:

 ```bash
 julia -i foo.jl (here -i to stay in interactive mode)